Original Release Date: August 13, 2020

-In episode five, Just Science interviews Matt Ruddell from Florida International University about their efforts to develop forensic education and training programs at FIU.
+In episode five of our 2020 Digital Evidence season, Just Science interviews Matt Ruddell from Florida International University about their efforts to develop forensic education and training programs at FIU.

 The National Forensic Science Technology Center at Florida International University offers a variety of courses, consulting, and training geared toward forensic scientists.
 Matt Ruddell and the rest of the faculty at FIU are working to develop accessible programs for law enforcement, military personnel, and now – undergraduate students.
 Listen along as he discusses the development of digital forensics courses and his experience in the university system in this episode of Just Science.

 This episode of Just Science is funded by the National Institute of Justice’s Forensic Technology Center of Excellence [Award 2016-MU-BX-K110].